This is general information and not medical advice. Consult your own licensed healthcare provider for medical advice. |

 [edit]There are a few activities that pregnant women are usually advised to avoid.

-Even in early pregnancy, there is a theoretical chance that a sudden, strong jerk could cause the placenta to detach, which will cause the baby to die.
+Even in early pregnancy, there is a theoretical chance that a sudden, strong jerk could cause the placenta to detach (placental abruption), which if not treated urgently could endanger both the baby and the mother.
 Consequently, amusement parks all over the world ban pregnant women from most roller coasters or other rides with strong motions, and similar activities, such as bungee jumping, are also unsafe.

 Pregnant women usually find that it's easy to overheat, which means that it's easy to faint.
 Consequently, heat-oriented activities like a sauna are not recommended, and a hot tub can be particularly dangerous: if you faint in the hot water, you could silently drown before anyone notices.